normal-computing/fuji-web/CONTRIBUTING_KNOWLEDGE.md

        ]
      }
    }
-3. Please ensure your contributions are clear and concise, with regexes and selectors accurately defined.
+3. Please ensure your contributions are clear and concise, with `regexes` and `selector` accurately defined.

 ## Submitting Your Contribution